143mailliw/sitation/README.md

     cd sitation
     npm install

-Your site will be availible at localhost:3000.
+Your site will be available at localhost:3000.
 To change this, and other settings, edit config.js.